avurity/Intern_/README.md

 - [x] NEW -- Potential Dataset #8: https://www.kaggle.com/chauhanmayank8/indian-business-cards-sample-images?
 - [x] NEW -- Potential Dataset #9: https://www.cs.cmu.edu/~aharley/rvl-cdip/
 - [x] NEW -- Potential Dataset #10: https://expressexpense.com/blog/free-receipt-images-ocr-machine-learning-dataset/

+The code submitted here is not part of any proprietary or confidential work from my internship.
+It is intended solely as supporting material to demonstrate the skills and experience I gained during the internship.
+This work does not contain or disclose any internal tools, datasets, or intellectual property of the host organization, and is shared only to reflect my personal learning and contributions.